 Create Slide Variables and Triggers

 Now we need to add triggers!
-Remember… Nothing happens without a trigger.
-Close out of your master view.
-On the first slide of your course, add the following triggers:
+Remember…nothing happens without a trigger.
+Close out of the Slide Master.
+Now, on the first slide of your course, add the following triggers:

-- Trigger the Slider’s variable to add 1 IF the slide number variable is equal to the value of FALSE when the timeline starts on the slide (this means a condition is needed).
+- Trigger the slider’s variable to add 1 IF the slide number variable is equal to the value of FALSE when the timeline starts on the slide (this means a condition is needed).
 By default, when a learner moves the slider, it adjusts its variable.
-The opposite is also true!
-If you adjust the slider’s variable (like we are doing here), it will adjust the slider.
+The opposite is also the case!
+If you adjust the variable (like we’re doing here), it will adjust the slider.

-- Trigger the Slide Number Variable to adjust to the value of True when the timeline starts on the slide.
+- Trigger the variable to adjust to the value of True when the timeline starts on the slide.

 Duplicate Slides or Copy/Paste Triggers

-Now you can easily duplicate the slide and adjust the triggers to match the slide number!
-If you are adding this as a final step and the slides are already in place, you can copy/paste and then edit the triggers.
-Click HERE to see our example in action.
+Now you can easily either duplicate the slide and adjust the triggers to match the slide number or, if you’re adding this as a final step and the slides are already in place, you can copy/paste and then edit the triggers.
+Click here to see our example in action.

-This is just one way to make a progress meter in Storyline, and a simple method if you want to harness the built-in functionality of a slider!
-How do you create progress meters in Storyline?
-Do you utilize sliders in any other creative ways?
+This is just one way to make a progress meter in Storyline 360, and a simple method if you want to harness the built-in functionality of a slider!
+How do you create progress meters?
+Do you utilize sliders in other creative ways?
 Let us know in the comments below!